-If you’re reading this page, I will assume that you know what the Setouchi Triennale is about, at least a little.
+If you’re reading this page, I will assume that you know what the Setouchi Triennale is.

 I hope you’ll find it helpful.
-If you have any question, comment or suggestions for it, do not hesitate to contact me.
+If you have any questions, comments, or suggestions for it, do not hesitate to contact me.

 Islands and Artworks Guide